exanode/wb-indicators-warehouse/walkthrough.md

-﻿# World Bank Indicators Warehouse - Interview Guide
+﻿# World Bank Indicators Warehouse
 > **Diagram:** see `architecture.svg` in this folder (opens in any browser).

 ---